 When drivers think about Indiana’s implied consent law, they often believe that it applies to portable breathalyzer tests used during traffic stops.
 However, the implied consent law only applies to certified chemical tests.
 Breathalyzer tests do not fit in this category, so just like field sobriety tests, the evidence gathered from them can only strengthen the case against you.
 Officers may administer a breathalyzer test so they have probable cause to arrest you.

-Implied Consent to Alcohol Testing
+Implied Consent to Alcohol Testing in Indiana

 When you drive on Indiana roads, you are subject to the state’s implied consent laws.
-Under Indiana law, anyone driving within the state consents to alcohol screening if a police officer believes they are driving under the influence.
+Under Indiana DUI law, anyone driving within the state consents to alcohol screening if a police officer believes they are driving under the influence.
 This includes certified chemical tests administered by certified professionals.
 Depending on where you are and what the officer requests, you may have to take a blood, breath, or urine test.
 You may also have to undergo multiple tests.

 If you refuse to take a certified chemical test, you are likely to face heavy penalties.
 Refusal leads to a one-year suspension of your driver’s license.
 Additionally, your refusal may serve as evidence of your guilt in court.

-Protecting Your Rights After a DUI Arrest
+Protecting Your Rights After an Indianapolis OWI Arrest

 Even if you are required to take a blood, breath, or urine test, your results do not mean that a DUI conviction is inevitable.
 You still have rights in the legal system.
 Depending on the circumstances of your traffic stop and arrest, your legal team may be able to have evidence thrown out or even get your case dismissed.
 Police officers are prone to human errors just like the rest of us, and their judgment is not infallible.
-The legal team at Hessler Law knows what it takes to get DUI charges dismissed and the many ways in which evidence may falsely paint you as guilty.
+The criminal defense attorneys at Hessler Law knows what it takes to get OWI charges dismissed and the many ways in which evidence may falsely paint you as guilty.
 As a result of the many OWI cases we have taken on, we can aggressively defend our clients and explore different avenues for each client’s defense.

 The best thing you can do after an arrest is to reach out to an attorney as quickly as possible.
 Anything you say without an attorney present has the potential to weaken your case or prove your guilt.
 You need a dedicated advocate on your side.

-Call Hessler Law Now
+Call a DUI Lawyer Hessler Law Now